Kiwis Care march

-Graeme Frederick was outside Eden Park when police charged protesters: ‘I saw indiscriminate violence of incandescent intensity.
+Graeme Frederick was outside Eden Park on the day of the third test when police charged protesters: ‘I saw indiscriminate violence of incandescent intensity.
 I saw people lying on the ground with policemen standing over them, wielding batons like sledgehammers; I saw people kicked and trampled on; I saw three teenage women chased down a driveway and struck with batons.
 I saw people, including myself, rendered motionless by terror.’3

 In 1990, a group from the Unemployed Workers’ Union stormed and briefly occupied the boardroom of the Business Roundtable in Wellington.
 They believed the organisation’s successful promotion of free-market policies had contributed to high levels of unemployment.
-More people engaged in a noisy protest outside the building, partly blocking the street for three hours.
+Others mounted a noisy protest outside the building, partly blocking the street for three hours.

-In 2004 thousands of Māori marched to Parliament to protest the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.
+In 2004 thousands of Māori marched to Parliament to oppose the Foreshore and Seabed Bill, protesting against the loss of a traditional right to land and resources.

-March organisers are always looking at new ways to generate publicity – particularly TV coverage.
-One development in the 2000s has been the use of T-shirts with slogans, worn by marchers and providing a procession with a strong identity or ‘brand’.
+March organisers are always looking at new ways to generate publicity – particularly television coverage.
+One development in the 2000s was the use of T-shirts with slogans, worn by marchers to provide a procession with a strong brand identity.

 Back to the future?